gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 ![Prebuilt Workspaces](./gitpod-launch/prebuilt-workspaces.png)

 ## More Flow
-The dev environments open differently depending on the GitHub page you are coming from.
+Your dev environment opens differently depending on the GitHub page you are coming from.
 You can, for instance, open branches or files by simply going to the respective GitHub page and pressing the button (or prefixing the URL) there.

 When coming from an issue, Gitpod understands you want to fix it, so you’ll get a fresh local branch and the commit message is prepared with a reference to the issue.